We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If the problem persists, visit your doctor.
 Treatment is generally quick and painless, and hearing can be fully restored.

-Some people are prone to producing too much earwax.
+Some people are prone to produce too much earwax.
+Still, excess wax doesn’t automatically lead to blockage.
+In fact, the most common cause of earwax blockage is at-home removal.
 Using cotton swabs, bobby pins, or other objects in your ear canal can also push wax deeper, creating a blockage.

 Signs of earwax buildup include:

-- sudden or partial hearing loss (this is usually temporary)
+- sudden or partial hearing loss, which is usually temporary

-- tinnitus (a ringing or buzzing in the ear)
+- tinnitus, which is a ringing or buzzing in the ear

 - a feeling of fullness in the ear